Visuospatial abilities refer to the way you relate visual information to the space around you. You are using your visuospatial ability when you:

 - use a map to get from one place to another, rather than relying on directions

-- walking through doorways - rather than into door frames - again judging distance and speed accurately
+- walk through doorways - rather than bumping into the door frames

 - breaking tasks into smaller, more manageable chunks

 - dealing with any sleep problems you have